hyperlogica-ai/hyperlogica-core/README.md

 ## 📖 Introduction

-Hyperlogica is a sophisticated AI communication system that implements the AI Conceptual Exchange Protocol (ACEP), a specialized language designed for efficient and precise communication between AI systems.
-By leveraging hyperdimensional computing principles, Hyperlogica overcomes the limitations of natural language for machine-to-machine communication, offering significant improvements in efficiency, precision, and reasoning capabilities.
+Hyperlogica is an AI reasoning system based on AI Conceptual Exchange Protocol (ACEP), a specialized language designed for efficient and precise communication between AI systems.
+By leveraging hyperdimensional computing principles (10,000 dimensional vectors), Hyperlogica offers significant improvements in efficiency, precision, and reasoning capabilities.

-Unlike natural language, which is inherently ambiguous and inefficient for AI communication, Hyperlogica uses high-dimensional vector representations with explicit relationship markers, certainty qualifiers, and a state reference system that dramatically reduces token requirements and computational overhead.
+Hyperlogica uses high-dimensional vector representations with explicit relationship markers, certainty qualifiers, and a state reference system that dramatically reduces token requirements and computational overhead.

 ---